aristanetworks/eos-external-tools/README.md

 The tool expects all third party repos to be cloned under `SrcDir` configuration, it can be overridden with `EEXT_SRCDIR` environment variable.
+If no --repo argument is specified SrcDir is ignored, and it is assumed that that there is only one source repo and it is cloned in the current directory.

 The built SRPMs and RPMs are made available in subdirectories of `DestDir` configuration, it can be overridden with `EEXT_DESTDIR` environment variable.
 The tool uses `WorkingDir` configuration to keep intermediate results,